 Preparing for renters to move out is something that busy landlords and property managers often overlook.
 Because tenants can come and go – some more quickly than others – it’s wise to be well prepared should your renters decide to move on.

 Taking the time to document the move-out process even before a renter moves in can help make the transition between tenants easier.
-With a bit of prep work up front, you can save enormous frustration down the road.
+With a bit of preparation work upfront, you can save yourself enormous frustration down the road.

-This post highlights what you need to know about the tenant move-out process, including a tenant move-out checklist for property managers and what to do to ensure the experience is as straightforward as possible.
+This post outlines the essential information you need to know about the tenant move-out process, including a comprehensive tenant move-out checklist for property managers and guidance on how to ensure the experience is as straightforward as possible.

 Benefits of a Move-Out Checklist

-Developing a comprehensive move-out process can help landlords and property managers establish clear expectations upfront, helping to ensure that renters know what’s required of them before they move out.
+Developing a comprehensive move-out process can help landlords and property managers establish clear expectations upfront, ensuring that renters know what is required of them before they move out.

 A move-out checklist should outline the steps needed to guarantee a smooth transition for both the renter and the landlord.
 It should detail everything from the expected move-out condition of the rental unit to the procedure for returning the security deposit.